KingaSzmyd/DeluxeCoffeeShop/README.md

 Results can be sorted by numerous options by using the dropdown filter at the top of the products page.
 This helps users find what they want as quickly as possible.
 Products are shown as cards when numerous results are being shown.
 Individual product pages show all the information about the product: description, price, rating, size.
 Items can be added and removed to a bag by registered users.
+Registered users have also possibilities to leave review of the product, that will be seen also for the other users.
+The review will be displayed directly below the individual product card.
 ### The checkout process
 The delivery banner that’s displayed at the top of the bag page informs the user how much more they need to spend in order to get free delivery.
 This may nudge customers towards ordering a couple more products in order to qualify.
 Quantities of items can be adjusted in the cart by using the quantity selector buttons along with the update and remove links.